h-enes-simsek/EksiEngel/server/djangoRelated/setupProductionServer/readme.txt

 sudo journalctl -u gunicorn.socket # if fails, how to see logs

 sudo systemctl stop gunicorn.socket # to stop if necessary (because it is automatically trigger gunicorn)
+# restarting gunicorn.socket causes django server to be restart

 # if /etc/systemd/system/gunicorn.service changes, run these to restart
 sudo systemctl daemon-reload